litanlitudan/skyagi/skyagi-api/README.md

 Skyagi-API is the web API endpoint of Skyagi, which would allow users to interact with Skyagi through web interface.
 With Skyagi-API, anyone can convinienlty build interactive application that incorporates the emerging human-like capability from LLM.

-Skyagi-API is built on top of langchain-serve with websocket, and makes use of the Human-in-the-loop capability to provide an interactive API experience just like running the Skyagi application through python natively and locally.
+Skyagi-API is built on top of [langchain-serve](https://github.com/jina-ai/langchain-serve/tree/main) with websocket, and makes use of the [Human-in-the-loop](https://github.com/jina-ai/langchain-serve/tree/main/examples/websockets/hitl) capability to provide an interactive API experience just like running the Skyagi application through python natively and locally.

 ## Endpoint

-`/runskyagi`
+### `/runskyagi`
 The endpoint to start a Skyagi session.

-### How it works
+#### How the enpoint works

 To initialize the Skyagi session, a user needs to send the agent configurations in the json format.